I3S-ESSnet/Documents/wp3/deliveries/d3-1-2_impl_blueprint.md

 > For clusters created in Autopilot mode, pods are billed per second for vCPU, memory, and > disk resource requests
 > For clusters created in Standard mode, each user node is charged at standard Compute Engine pricing

-FYI in february 2021 after the last deployaton, Google launched [GKE Autopilot](https://web.archive.org/web/20210423075000/https://cloud.google.com/blog/products/containers-kubernetes/introducing-gke-autopilot).
+FYI in february 2021 after the last deployathon, Google launched [GKE Autopilot](https://web.archive.org/web/20210423075000/https://cloud.google.com/blog/products/containers-kubernetes/introducing-gke-autopilot).
 Examples in this document uses GKE Standard

 #### Service account
 Terraform needs a GCP service account to create and modify the infrastructure.